timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## Using Short and Unique Filenames for each Issuance

-While the filenames of signed objects are determined by the issuing CA rather than the publication engine operator, publishers should be cognizant that their choice of the file naming scheme can positively or negatively impact publication point operations.
+While the filenames of signed objects are determined by the issuing CA rather than the Publication Engine operator, publishers should be cognizant that their choice of the file naming scheme can positively or negatively impact publication point operations.